 The Funds may invest in publicly traded master limited partnerships ("MLPs"), which are limited partnerships or limited liability companies taxable as partnerships for federal income tax purposes.
 MLPs may derive income and gains from the exploration, development, mining or production, processing, refining, transportation (including pipelines transporting gas, oil, or products thereof), or the marketing of any mineral or natural resources.
 MLPs generally have two classes of owners, the general partner and limited partners.
 When investing in an MLP, a Fund intends to purchase publicly traded common units issued to limited partners of the MLP.
 The general partner is typically owned by a major energy company, an investment fund, the direct management of the MLP or is an entity owned by one or more of such parties.
 The general partner may be structured as a private or publicly traded corporation or other entity.
-The general partner typically controls the operations and management of the MLP through an up to 2% equity interest in the MLP plus, in many cases, ownership of common units and subordinated units.
-Limited partners own the remainder of the partnership, through ownership of common units, and have a limited role in the partnership's operations and management.
+The general partner typically controls the operations and management of the MLP through an up to 2% equity interest in the MLP plus, in many cases, ownership of common units, and have a limited role in the partnership's operations and management.

 MLPs are typically structured such that common units and general partner interests have first priority to receive quarterly cash distributions up to an established minimum amount ("minimum quarterly distributions" or "MQD").
 Common and general partner interests also accrue arrearages in distributions to the extent the MQD is not paid.
 Once common and general partner interests have been paid, subordinated units receive distributions of up to the MQD; however, subordinated units do not accrue arrearages.
 Distributable cash in excess of the MQD paid to both common and subordinated units is distributed to both common and subordinated units generally on a pro rata basis.
 The general partner is also eligible to receive incentive distributions if the general partner operates the business in a manner which results in distributions paid per common unit surpassing specified target levels.
-As the general partner increases cash distributions to the limited partners, the general partner receives an increasingly higher percentage of the incremental cash distributions.
+As the general partner increases cash distributions.
 A common arrangement provides that the general partner can reach a tier where it receives 50% of every incremental dollar paid to common and subordinated unit holders.
 These incentive distributions encourage the general partner to streamline costs, increase capital expenditures and acquire assets in order to increase the partnership's cash flow and raise the quarterly, cash distribution in order to reach higher tiers.
 Such results benefit all security holders of the MLP.